vedi/knowledge-base/src/documents/unity/grow/Grow_Insights.html.md

 ### PayInsights

 `PayInsights` holds insights related to the user's payments.
-Located in `UserInsights` and can be accessed using `SoomlaInsights.UserInsights.PayInsights`.
+Located in `UserInsights` and can be accessed using `GrowInsights.UserInsights.PayInsights`.

 #### Members